wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (2) A general meeting is either an annual general meeting or extraordinary general meeting.

-    Compare: 1972 No 15 [Schedule 2 cl 15][332]
+    Compare: 1972 No 15 [Schedule 2 cl 15][339]

 ##### 89 Requirement for annual general meeting

-*   (1) The first annual general meeting of a body corporate must be held as soon as practicable and in any event within 6 months after the date of the deposit of a unit plan or after the settlement date of the first sale of a unit, whichever is the later.
+*   (1) The first annual general meeting of a body corporate must be held as soon as practicable, and in any event within 6 months after the earlier of the following dates:

+    *   (a) the date of the deposit of the unit plan:

+    *   (b) the date of the settlement of the first sale of a unit.

     (2) At the first annual general meeting the body corporate must nominate and elect a chairperson in accordance with the regulations.

     (3) Subsequent annual general meetings must be held once every calendar year and not later than 15 months after the previous annual general meeting.

-    Compare: 1972 No 15 [Schedule 2 cl 14][332]
+    Compare: 1972 No 15 [Schedule 2 cl 14][339]

+    Section 89(1): replaced, on 5 December 2013, by [section 11][340] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 90 Who may call general meetings